ellakoa/postcard-poem/content/posts/deal-pier.md

   Casually stroll the length of the pier where the salty sea air is refreshingly clear
   Gaze out to the ships moored in the Downs
-  Gaze back towards delightful old Deal town
+  Gaze back towards delightful old Deal town.

 alignPoemLeft: false
 address: |-